 Timothy P. Flanigan, M.D. is Professor of Medicine in Infectious Diseases at the Brown Medical school.
 He received a B.A. from Dartmouth College and an M.D. from Cornell University Medical School.
 In 1991 he came to join Dr. Charles Carpenter to lead the HIV and AIDS program.
 He has received recognition from the Robert Wood Johnson Foundation and from the HIV Medicine Association for his community-based work with HIV-infected men and women that are in prison and jail, and for providing educational support for their children.
 In 2013, he was ordained a permanent deacon in the Roman Catholic Diocese of Providence, RI.
 In 2014, he spent two months in Monrovia, Liberia helping the Catholic medical clinics and hospitals respond to the Ebola epidemic.
 He currently serves as a deacon at Saint Theresa’s and St. Christopher’s churches in Tiverton, RI.

-Paul W. Hruz, M.D. is Associate Professor of Pediatrics and Associate Professor of Cellular Biology and Physiology at Washington University in St. Louis.
-He is a member of the American Academy of Pediatrics, the American Diabetes Association, the Endocrine Society, the Pediatric Endocrine Society, and the Society for Pediatric Research.
-Hruz received his Bachelor's Degree in Chemistry from Marquette University and his Ph.D., M.D. from the Medical College of Wisconsin.
+Paul W. Hruz is Associate Professor of Pediatrics and Associate Professor of Cellular Biology and Physiology at Washington University in St. Louis.
+Hruz received his Bachelor's Degree in Chemistry from Marquette University in 1987.
+As a member of the Medical Scientist Training Program at the Medical College of Wisconsin, he received his Ph.D.
+Degree in Biochemistry in 1993 and M.D.
+Degree in 1994.
 He completed Residency training in Pediatrics at the University of Washington in Seattle and a Pediatric Endocrinology fellowship at Washington University.
-Dr. Hruz has also received certification in Health Care Ethics from the National Catholic Bioethics Center.
-He has served as a physician scientist at Washington University for the past 17 years.
-Dr. Hruz was the Chief of the Division of Pediatric Endocrinology and Diabetes at Washington University from 2012-2017.
-He also served as Director of the Pediatric Endocrinology fellowship program from 2008-2016.
-Among his teaching responsibilities, Hruz has contributed to the University's course on Research Ethics for graduate students.
+Hruz served at the Chief of the Division of Pediatric Endocrinology and Diabetes at Washington University from 2012-2017.
 He is a member of the University's Disorders of Sexual Development (DSD) Multidisciplinary Care Program.
-Dr. Hruz has contributed to seminal studies identifying mechanism of insulin resistance and diabetes in HIV infected patients receiving antiretroviral therapies.
-His contributions to the care of children with gender dysphoria include an in depth analysis of the use of pubertal suppression for this condition that was recently published in the New Atlantis.
-He has authored over 50 peer-reviewed manuscripts, scientific reviews and book chapters.
+Hruz is board certified in Pediatrics and Pediatric Endocrinology.
+He has also received certification in Healthcare Ethics from the National Catholic Bioethics Center.
+He has authored over 60 peer-reviewed manuscripts, scientific reviews and book chapters.

 Kelly Morrow, M.A., Ph.D. is the Clinical Psychologist at Pope Paul VI Institute for the Study of Human Reproduction, Omaha, Nebraska.
 She is a clinical member and former member of the Board Directors of the Catholic Psychotherapy Association, member of the Nebraska Psychological Association, affiliate of the Catholic Medical Association, and associate of the American Academy of Fertility Care Professionals.
 Dr. Morrow received her B.A. from Hastings College, her M.A. from the University of Nebraska-Lincoln and her Ph.D. in Counseling Psychology with an emphasis in Health Psychology from the University of Missouri-Columbia.
 Dr. Morrow has provided psychological care in medical settings for over 25 years.
 She provides integrated healthcare for patients with psychological and medical disorders including couples facing infertility and women with various Ob/Gyn disorders (e.g., PMDD, Postpartum Depression).
 Dr. Morrow has published research papers and articles on the topic of infertility, given presentations at medical and psychological professional meetings, and teaches at the Education Program for FertilityCare Practitioners.